Proud Portugal "leave with heads held high"

 Nani managed a slight variation by saying: "Our aim was to leave with our heads held high."

-Midfielder Ruben Amorim plumped for another old favourite, the "time to look ahead" cliche.
+Midfielder Ruben Amorim plumped for another old favorite, the "time to look ahead" cliche.

 "We didn't have a good World Cup, we are aware of that but we finished with a win," he mused.
 "It wasn't enough, but now it's time to lift our heads and look to the future."